sambeau/laud/README.md

 ## The Plan

-The plan was to scrape all the Audible categories I care about, fill a database with them.
-Next I wanted to apply a better rating algorithm to them in the hope of seeing a more representative list of good titles.
-Finally, I want to build a better search app so I can find my next book without having to use the terrible juddery lists in the Audible iOS app.
+The plan was to scrape all the Audible categories I care about and fill a database with them.
+Next, I wanted to apply a better rating algorithm to them, in the hope of seeing a more representative list of good titles.
+Finally, I want to build a better search app, so I can find my next book without having to use the terrible juddery lists in the Audible iOS app.
+I could build a web app, but I mostly have my phone in my hand when I'm looking for a new book to listen to.

-So far I have done the following:
+So far, I have done the following:

 - Built the scraper
 - Created the online database
 - Written a better rating algorithm
-- Scraped 12 categories with 3 sort orders each
+- Scraped 12 categories, with 3 sort orders each

-So I now have a database with 6,471 audio books in it.
-Unfortunately this includes title not in English which are no use to me, so I will probably have to run it again and remove them.
+So, I now have a database with 7,230 audiobooks in it.
+Unfortunately, this includes titles not in English which are of no use to me, so I will probably have to run it again and remove them.

 So that just leaves the simple task of building an app (and working out a few niggles).

 ## Basic Details

 The Go files (laud.go and starsort.go) make up the Audible scraper.
-It slurps up categories (nodes as Audible calls them) and fills a Superbase database.
-Supabase is just Postgres + Postgrest, so you should be able to make it work with any SQl database easily enough (theres only a few DB calls).
+It slurps up categories (nodes, as Audible calls them) and fills a Superbase database.
+Supabase is just Postgres + Postgrest, so you should be able to make it work with any SQL database easily enough (there's only a few DB calls).

-I'm currently listening to a lot of Fantasy & Sci-Fi so I only scraped those categories.
-It's a little tricky to find out what the categories are so I ended up going to a category on the Audible website and examining the URL string for a `node` parameter, which tend to look like `node=19378442031`.
+I'm currently listening to a lot of Fantasy & Sci-Fi, so I only scraped those categories.
+It's a little tricky to find out what the categories are, so I ended up going to a category on the Audible website and examining the URL string for a `node` parameter, which tend to look like `node=19378442031`.

 These are the `nodes` I scrape, which I've renamed `categories`: